arpitbbhayani/articles/blogs/string-interning.md

 ### Dictionary Keys

 CPython performs String Interning on the keys of the dictionary.
 Upon setting an item in the dictionary, the interpreter performs String Interning on the key.
-The following code taken from [dictobject.c](https://github.com/python/cpython/blob/master/Objects/dictobject.c) that shows how interpreter is Interning the Keys of the dictionary while setting an item.
+The following code is taken from [dictobject.c](https://github.com/python/cpython/blob/master/Objects/dictobject.c) shows how the interpreter is Interning the Keys of the dictionary while setting an item.

 ```cpp
 int